raas-dev/configent/README.md

 ## 🐚 Default shell

-Set the brew installed `zsh` as the user's default shell:
+Set `zsh` as the user's default shell:

     install_zsh

-If you prefer `bash` instead, brew the latest Bash and set it as default:
+If you prefer `bash` instead:

     install_bash